cldotdev/tt-rss-plugin-googlereaderkeys/README.md

 ```

 If you're not using the Docker Compose setup then you'll have to execute
-the non-Docker equivalent.
+the non-Docker equivalent commands.
 The key thing is to:

 1. Make a directory for this plugin, called `googlereaderkeys` (not
    anything else, it has to match up with the class name in